mapzen/metroextractor-cities/README.md

   * that the bounding boxes for cities all fall within their encompassing upper level bounding box (e.g. north_america)
 * the top/left/bottom/right bbox parameters should be carried out to the thousandths (three digits to the right of the decimal)

-If you're unable to run the test suite locally, you can submit a pull requests, but if the specs fail there will be a delay in getting your request resolved.
+If you're unable to run the test suite locally, you can submit a pull request, but if the specs fail there will be a delay in getting your request resolved.

+If in doubt, just submit an issue with your request rather than a pull request.

 Running Tests
 -------------